Katarzyna Nowak: Media

+Nowak has provided detailed commentary and opinions for media outlets such as Przegląd Sportowy, Polish Radio, Tennis Magazyn, Wprost, PAP, Onet.pl, and others.

+Awards and distinctions

 In 2021, for the 100th anniversary of the Polish Tennis Federation, she was awarded an Order of Rebirth of Poland for her outstanding sport achievements in such a difficult period, her pioneer role and civic action for the development and promotion of sport.

 In 2022, she was awarded the Gold badge of honor of the Polish Tennis Federation.

-Throughout her professional career, she represented her home club MKT Łódź.
+In 2025 during Billie Jean King Cup in Gorzów Wielkopolski Katarzyna was honourd by president of Polish Tennis Federation a special statuette for services to the Polish national team and to the development and popularization of tennis in Poland.